TanMingjun/compuational_physics_N2014301020106/shujubao/Ex_5/ex_5.md

 ![图片](https://github.com/TanMingjun/compuational_physics_N2014301020106/blob/master/shujubao/Ex_5/figure/figure_9.jpg)

+I'm so sorry , my source code doesn't work here.
+So, I just find a picture for results, just for show a similar result.

 ### (4)Variational Gravity
 In fact, for a cannon shell, when it fly very high, the gravity also will change.
 We can explain it through Newton's law